Bounding and Approximating Intersectional Fairness through Marginal Fairness: Additional Experiments and Plots

 We reproduce here Figure \ref{fig.comp_conv} and Figure \ref{fig.exp_part} on Figure \ref{fig.comp_conv_CI} and Figure \ref{fig.exp_part_CI} adding the $1^{\text{st}}$ and $10^{\text{th}}$ decile but only using $\alpha=1$ for $\UFIB$ and $\tau=10$ to make it readable.

 We recall that we always take $\delta=0.1$.
 We present on Figure \ref{fig.chernoff_error} a comparison of the relative error rate between $\UFIB$, $\smax$, and $\inf_{g(\boldsymbol{\lambda})} \lambda^+-\lambda^-$ where $g$ is estimated through the empirical distribution, and the optimization problem is solved numerically.
 We see that while it is easier to estimate than $\UFIB$, it is harder than $\smax$.
-Note that numerically solving the minimization problem may lead to errors for too low number of samples.
+Note that numerically solving the minimization problem may lead to numerical errors for too low number of samples.

 We also compare some of the bounds presented throughout this paper.
-Here we do not care about their estimation, but only their asymptotic value meaning that we derive them exactly according to the probability distributions $p_{A,\hat{Y}}$.
+Here we do not care about their estimation, but only their asymptotic value.
 In addition, we want to evaluate the impact of using partitions on these bounds.
 In order to do so we take a sample of size $n=2000$ of each of our $D_i$, and compute $q^*$.
 Then we use the full dataset to compute $s^*(q^*)$ for $\tau=10$, $\gamma(q^*)$ and $\inf_{g(\boldsymbol{\lambda})} \lambda^+-\lambda^-$.
 We also compute the exact unfairness quantile $\epsilon^*(\delta)$.
 We obtain Figure \ref{fig.various_bounds}.
-We see that using partitions seem to always yield tighter bounds, and that most of the time $\epsilon_1\geq \epsilon'_1 \geq \epsilon_2$.
-Even the improved bounds are still far from $\epsilon^*$ (the optimal bound in probability), but it remains that it is possible to bound in probability $\UFI$ and that improvement can be made to those bounds.
+We see that using partitions seem to always yield tighter bounds, and that most of the time $\epsilon_1\geq \epsilon_2 \geq \epsilon_3$.
+Even the improved bounds are still far from $\epsilon^*$ (the optimal bound in probability), but it shows that these bounds can be improved.
 We conjecture that if we want to find reliable information on $\UFI$ when $d$ becomes very large, these bounds can be useful in practice.
 Conversely, these bounds and approximations should not be used if sufficient information is available to directly use $\UFIB$ (for instance at least $1$ sample by protected group).